Encouraging the best in each other

 Board of Directors

-Manny started his career in community services as a Community Health Worker, and has been able to obtain a number of certifications that has allowed him to recruit and train over 60 members of the community to become certified Community Health Workers, expanding the capacity to deliver culturally sensitive medical information to the people in need.
+Manny started his career in community services as a Community Health Worker and has been able to obtain numerous certifications that has allowed him to recruit and train over 60 members of the community to become certified Community Health Workers, expanding the capacity to deliver culturally sensitive medical information to the people in need.
+In addition, Manny has had the opportunity to be part of Lake County’s Community Health Improvement Plan, taking a leadership role within the Diabetes, Behavioral Health, and Health Literacy Action teams, which eventually lead him to be part of Lake Forest Hospital Community Engagement Council and the Lake County Community Health Center Governing Council.